 Along similar lines with a referral marketing campaign, encouraging current employees or even candidates to engage with sites mentioned above, like Glassdoor, Indeed, or other employer review platforms, is going to be a best practice for the rest of the year (and should be incorporated going forward) as more and more employees resort to the virtual spaces to communicate and share candidate experiences.

-Encouraging this kind of engagement and interaction from current employees is part of this strategy.
+This strategy encourages this kind of engagement and interaction from current employees.
 Still, the other is active and engaged with comments, Q&As, reviews, and user-submitted content or feedback.
 Participating in this way will help convey that your company embraces technology and where the world of employer branding and recruitment marketing is going.
 Still, it will also demonstrate that you take critique and criticisms (both positive and negative) seriously and that you're committed to helping those with positive and less-than-positive experiences share their perspective on how you are as an employer and why you're a valuable, rewarding place to work.

 As mentioned, social media, web traffic, text-based recruiting platforms, and geo-focused campaigns are going to be critical drivers of interest and applications in your positions, but executing these avenues of recruitment and employer branding means you have to be equipped and possess the proper digital infrastructure to incorporate these methods of outreach.

-It might sound silly or even elementary, but there are still far too many companies (particularly in the health industry) that are not leveraged in these ways and thus cannot deploy these digital tactics and strategies to find the top talent they need.
+It might sound silly or even elementary, but far too many companies (particularly in the health industry) are not leveraged in these ways.
+They thus cannot deploy these digital tactics and strategies to find the top talent they need.